drujensen/fib/README.md

 | Tcl       |     TODO | `time tclsh fib.tcl`       |
 | R         | 1796.495 | `time r -f fib.r`          |

+NOTE: Interpreted languages have a startup time cost that should be taken into consideration when comparing.

 ## Optimized code that breaks the benchmark

 The following code examples use techniques that break the benchmark.
 They do not perform the same internal tasks as the other examples